Kong/docs.konghq.com/app/konnect/runtime-manager/composite-runtime-groups/how-to.md

 1. From the navigation menu, open {% konnect_icon runtimes %} **Runtime Manager**.
 1. Click the **New Runtime Group** button and select **{{site.base_gateway}}**.

    Kong Ingress Controller runtime groups can't be part of composite groups.
+One composite runtime group cannot be a member of another composite runtime group.

 1. Set up your group and save.
 For the purpose of this example, the group name will be SRG1.
 1. Create another {{site.base_gateway}} group, this time calling it SRG2.